top of page

 Why Do Babies Need 4 Naps?

 At 3 to 5 months old, babies are going through significant growth and development.
-Their sleep cycles are still relatively short, lasting around 45 minutes.
+Their sleep cycles are still relatively short, lasting around 30 to 45 minutes.
 Because of this, they may not yet have the ability to consistently connect sleep cycles during naps, leading to shorter nap times.
 A 4-nap schedule helps ensure they get enough rest during the day, even if some of their naps are brief.

 Extending Naps: Tips and Techniques